Is it possible to colour the cells of a \(3\times 3\) board red and yellow such that there are the same number of red cells and yellow cells?

 A coin is tossed six times.
 How many different sequences of heads and tails can you get?

 Eleven people were waiting in line in the rain, each holding an umbrella.
-They stood closely together, so that the umbrellas of the neighbouring people were touching (see fig.)
+They stood closely together, so that the umbrellas of the neighbouring people were touching (see the figure)

-The rain stopped and all people closed their umbrellas.
-They now stood keeping a distance of \(50\) cm between neighbours.
-By how many times has the queue length decreased?
+The rain stopped and everyone closed their umbrellas.
+They then shuffled closer, keeping a distance of \(50\) cm between neighbours.
+What is the ratio of the old queue length to the new queue length?
 People can be considered points, and umbrellas are circles with a radius of \(50\) cm.

 Cut a square into five triangles in such a way that the area of one of these triangles is equal to the sum of the area of other four triangles.